 Accumulation fund members receive both employer and employee contributions on a progressive basis.
-Employer contributions are normally based on a fixed percentage of employee earnings in accordance with Superannuation Guarantee Legislation (9.5% in 2016/17; 9.5% in 2015/16).
+Employer contributions are normally based on a fixed percentage of employee earnings in accordance with Superannuation Guarantee Legislation 9.5% in 2017/18 (9.5% in 2016/17; 9.5% in 2015/16).
 No further liability accrues to the employer as the superannuation benefits accruing to employees are represented by their share of the net assets of the Fund.